mikosoft83/pithy_screen_menu_system/README.md

 ### Using config generator

 Config generator is in the [menu_generator](menu_generator) folder.
 The best way to use it is to clone/download the files to your computer and running from there.
+You can also use the [githack hosted version](https://rawcdn.githack.com/mikosoft83/pithy_screen_menu_system/a62acf32be99deb8db09b108542ffee5c1e66067/menu_generator/index.html).

 The menu generator __doesn't do any sanity checks__.
 You are in charge of filling in all the data correctly. __Every field of every item must be filled in__, the only __exceptions__ are Shortcuts in Screensaver section and the "Attribute" field in case of menu items that won't use it.
 If you manage to make a mistake you will only find out during compile or operation so be careful.
 Checks may be added in future versions.